learn-co-curriculum/dsc-logistic-regression-in-scikit-learn-lab/README.md

 ```

 ## Analysis
-Describe how well you think this initial model is based on the train and test performance.
-Within your description, make note of how you evaluated perforamnce as compared to our previous work with regression.
+Describe how well you think this initial model is performing based on the train and test performance.
+Within your description, make note of how you evaluated performance as compared to your previous work with regression.

 ```python